bekk/bekk-christmas/post/kotlin/making-games-with-kotlin.md

 }
 ```

+To draw shapes in our game we use [ShapeRenderer](https://libgdx.badlogicgames.com/ci/nightlies/docs/api/com/badlogic/gdx/graphics/glutils/ShapeRenderer.html) from LibGDX combined with the `use` extension function LibKTX comes with...

 # Putting it all together

 [Full source code](https://gist.github.com/veiset/4f4e4dd59a95d6d12bc1a828b64955a1)

 ![gameplay image](/assets/gameplay_simple_game.gif)

-The game might be simple, and we can almost argue that it's not a game at all, it has no real logic and no end goal, but it does highlights some of the features of LibGDX and ktx.
+The game might be simple, and we can almost argue that it's not a game at all, it has no real game play and no end goal, but it does highlights some of the features of LibGDX and LibKTX.
 You can build upon this to make cool games.

+I can highly recommend [Beat the High-Score](https://www.youtube.com/watch?v=kDxerDYelLs), a talk from last years KotlinConf by David Wursteisen.

-As a side project over the last year I've been making a game using Kotlin, LibGDX and LibKTX.
-Take a look.
+You can make pretty cool stuff using Kotlin, LibGDX and LibKTX.
+As a side project over the last year I've been making a game and I can wholeheartedly recommend you to do the same.
+Check out the video below to see an example of what you can make using Kotlin!
+Peace out and happy holidays.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/9DIsHFzZfyg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-I can highly recommend [Beat the High-Score](https://www.youtube.com/watch?v=kDxerDYelLs), a talk from last years KotlinConf by David Wursteisen.